 As with everything in the business world, the roles and responsibilities of finance teams are constantly changing.
 This is a great thing - without the constant drive to improve, you’d still be shelling out for abacuses and papyrus just to keep your accounts in good shape.

-Rather, it means making things simpler through standardising complex processes.
+Rather, it means making things simpler through standardized complex processes.

 Automating finance processes results in the following five major benefits: